Artisan-Lab/SMTimer/README.md

 + the simulation results are saved in the `simulation_result` directory.

 # Detail description
 The following instruction would tell you how our most modules work.
-So you can change the setting or replay the experiment result.
-The reference of the figures, the tables, the equations are from the above paper.
+So you can change the setting or reproduce the experiment result.
+The reference of the figures, the tables, the equations in our explanation are from the above paper.

+## Experiment reproduction

+With the project, you can reproduce three experiments.
+You can find the detail description in the quoted part.

++ the classification of timeout constraint models (Section 5.2.1, Table 2)

+     > Neural network - Evaluation <br> Increment-KNN - Training and evaluation
++ time prediction (Section 5.2.3, Table 4)

+    > Neural network - Evaluation
++ simulation for solving time (Section 5.3, Table 6)

+    > Neural network - Simulation <br> Increment-KNN - Simulation

+To reproduce experiments for different dataset, you need to change the dataset name in the path-related options.
+Just in case the hard coded problem, our dataset name is gnucore(for GNU coreutils(angr)), busybox(Busybox utilities(angr)), smt-comp(for SMT-COMP), klee(for GNU coreutils(KLEE)).

 ## Data collection
 The data collection is not constructed in the current project environment, but we still give out our SMT constraint model collection module, you may construct it on your own.
 All the files are located in the `data_collection` directory.